Why can’t I shift sadness?

 How to Cope: An ACT & Compassion-Focused Perspective

 The goal isn’t to eliminate primary pain.
 It’s to reduce the extra suffering we pile on top.
-Counter-intuitively, this is often about letting go of the struggle against that initial pain, and even making room for our well-learnt responses to them (if we start to try and struggle with our usual strategies - that’s a recipe for more secondary suffering!)
+Counter-intuitively, this is often about letting go of the struggle against that initial pain, and even making room for our well-learnt responses to them (struggling with our usual strategies is a recipe for more secondary suffering!)

 Here are a few ways to begin: